 Construction ambassador programme

 Construction ambassadors are employers that help young people learn more about the industry and the roles available.
-CITB will provide training and resources to help employers to become construction ambassadors and support young people with their choices.
+CITB provides training and resources to help employers become construction ambassadors and support young people with their choices.

 For more information about construction ambassadors, visit the Go Construct website.

 There is likely to be a shortage of steel fixers over the coming years.
 To address this, CITB provides funding to groups of employers that work together to deliver a joint apprenticeship programme.

 We offer training to ex-armed forces personnel to encourage them to move into the construction industry.
 We aim to get 300 people engaged in ‘introduction to the sector’ training, and 150 people involved with a bite-sized conversion course.

 Many new apprenticeship standards (Trailblazers) are being developed for construction occupations.

 Over 2015/16, we have been running a pilot scheme to fund all new apprenticeship Trailblazers in the construction industry.
 We are also working to incorporate Trailblazer frameworks into our modernised Grants Scheme that is due to launch in 2017.

 School engagement programme